harshita-ha/PubSubSystem/PubSubSystem/README.md

 1. PubSubSystemDemo - this is the dmeo class reponsible for demonstrating the pubsub sytem.

 Before proceeding, I want to confirm if the core entities look good or do you want me to make any modifications to the system?

+INTERVIEWER PROBES

+Q1 : Let’s say a new requirement comes in:
+A subscriber only wants messages that contain the word ERROR.
+How would you evolve your design to support that?

+SOL : To support this requirement, I would introduce a filtering mechanism in the Subscriber interface.
+This could be done by adding a method like `shouldReceive(message: Message): boolean` that allows subscribers to define their own filtering logic.
+The Topic class would then call this method before notifying each subscriber.
+This way, subscribers can implement their own filtering criteria without changing the core logic of the pub-sub system, adhering to the Open/Closed Principle.

+Q2 : High sub count?
+SOL : We shift from sysnchronous to asynchronous message delivery at the topic level to avoid blocking the main thread.
+We might also consider batching the requests at a per min granularity to start - this granularity can be re-adjusted based on the specific use case of the system.